busypeoples/busypeoples.github.io/_posts/2014-06-21-d3-polymer-elements.markdown

 A lot more is happening inside the _ready_ method, for example we have to parse the string properties back into an array and we also initiated the bar chart, the button and the button click event.
-But this is all we need, to enable the bar chart to render from now on.
+This is all we need, to enable the bar chart to render from now on.

 ```javascript
 ready: function() {